Dr Amy Russell

 (email at firstname.lastname@example.org)

 Amy Russell is a Roman historian whose research interests include the political history and topography of the Republic and early Empire.
 She was educated in Oxford and Berkeley and has lived and worked in Italy, the USA, and the UK.
+In 2018, she was awarded a Philip Leverhulme Prize.
 Her recent monograph, winner of the 2017 C.J.
 Goodwin Award of Merit, investigates the concept of public space and the construction and operation of the public/private divide in the Republican city of Rome.
 Her current project, funded by a two-year AHRC research grant, tackles the building activity of the imperial Senate and the contributions of multiple groups to the creation of imperial imagery and ideology.
 She also works on Republican political history, with ongoing interests in the tribunate of the plebs and the role of the populus; a further research interest is the interactions between scholarship written in German and the Anglophone world.

 Current research projects

 'The politics of public space in Republican Rome': 2016 monograph for Cambridge University Press.
 I examine the nature of the public/private divide in Republican Rome by focusing not on the gradations of privacy available within the house, but how public space was marked, differentiated, and manipulated.
-Since completing the monograph, I have continued exploring notions of 'the public', 'publicness', and 'public opinion' in Roman Republican politics; a contribution on the role of gender in defining public and private (and vice versa) appeared in TRAC 2015 (see below).
+Since completing the monograph, I have continued exploring notions of 'the public', 'publicness', and 'public opinion' in Roman Republican politics; a contribution on the role of gender in defining public and private (and vice versa) appeared in TRAC 2015, and has since been republished in Chinese translation (see below).